Last updated on September 25th, 2023 at 11:46 am

 We have stayed at some of the most wonderful campgrounds right outside of national parks.
 One of our favorites was the Redwoods KOA in Crescent City, California near Redwoods National Park.
 Another fabulous option is the Tucson LazyDays KOA near Saguaro National Park.
 The bonus here is that you get to visit stunning natural areas while enjoying all the amenities of a private RV resort when you are back at your site.

-Given Zion National Park’s incredible popularity, scoring a campsite inside the park can be extremely tough, and if you park your RV far away, you may get stuck in a long line of traffic waiting to get in at the front gate.
+Given that Zion National Park is on everyone’s Utah bucket list, scoring a campsite inside the park can be extremely tough, and if you park your RV far away, you may get stuck in a long line of traffic waiting to get in at the front gate.
 One solution is to book a site at Zion Canyon Campground.
 While, admittedly, the campground is busy and its sites are close together, it offers unparalleled access to Zion.
 In fact, you can leave your car parked at the campground and simply walk into the park (and then hop on one of the park’s shuttles to get around inside the park.)
 It is an ideal campground to use as a base for exploring this gorgeous national park.